-With the release of February LSAT scores last Wednesday, we’ve reached what is traditionally the end of last year’s testing and application cycle, and the start of most people’s prep for admission in the fall of 2019.
-That isn’t to suggest that schools won’t take a summer test for a start later this year—a lot of great schools accept the June (and likely July) results for same-year admission—or that students looking to begin in 2020 or later shouldn’t start preparing now!
-But for the majority of future applicants the coming months mark the start of their LSAT journeys.
+March typically signifies the end of the previous year’s testing and application cycle.
+It also indicates the start of most test taker’s prep for the upcoming fall admission.
+That isn’t to suggest that schools won’t take a summer test for a start later this year, though.
+There are a lot of great schools that accept scores from “late” test administrations.
+However, for the majority of future applicants the coming months mark the start of their LSAT journeys.
 This time of year, there are two common questions students are asking.

 In this post I’ll do my best to answer both of those questions.